 It is a very lightweight and ad-free app which lets you manually set the orientation of content being displayed on your screen.
 You can switch between Reverse Portrait (upside down), Force Landscape, Reverse Landscape and Force Auto options from notification toggle, giving you the freedom to use your device normally even if you are holding it upside down.

 It is also helpful for certain apps and especially home-screen which don’t support the default rotation system natively.

 8. Lower the Display Resolution of your Phone

 Lowering the display resolution is a great workaround for saving battery that is being eaten up by those extra pixels.
 Also, the higher resolution may lead to lagging and heating issues while playing high intensive games which usually stress the processor.

-Therefore, you may want a lower resolution than that what your device offers natively.
+Therefore, you may want a lower resolution than what your device offers natively.
 For this, we have two methods: one requires root permissions while other doesn’t.
 If you’re already rooted then simply install the Resolution Changer app from Play Store and tweak the resolution and pixel density.

 But if you are hesitant towards rooting your device then there’s another method too which requires a computer (Windows, Linux, or Mac) and allows you to change the pixel density and resolution using ADB commands (without root).